Msmastr74/Bogobot/DOCS.md

 The stream monitor updates only after the sort-change test reports a real visual change.
 Repeated stale stream frames are ignored for monitor history, which keeps the monitor closer to actual state transitions than to the currently displayed stream frame.

 ## Milestones
 `MilestoneTracker` watches named milestone values and notifies subscribed channels when a value changes.
-Values are confirmed using a rolling window, so noisy OCR does not immediately publish a milestone.
+API-provided values are treated as authoritative and publish the latest value immediately.
+OCR-provided values still use a rolling stability window, so noisy OCR does not immediately publish a milestone.

+Milestone history can include frame images when updates come from OCR or manually supplied images.
+API-mode milestone updates do not attach images because the API state is fresher than the delayed YouTube video frame, so an automatic frame would be misleading.

 Milestones are stored by display name: